iamgriffon/lol-strongest-next/README.md

     - ```src/server/router/index.ts``` contains our tRPC routes with our API queries and procedures.
     - ```src/server/utils/inferAsyncReturn``` contains a very useful method to infer AsyncReturn types from functions.
+    - The "Results" page @```src/pages/results.tsx``` uses ISR (Incremental Static Regeneration), being revalidated each 4 hours.
     - This project is a work-in-progress, so constant updates will happen, always check the README.md for updated guides and changelogs.
+    - Please if you want to contribute to the project or send some feedback, feel free to contact me or raise an issue,  my contact Infos are avaiable on my profile's README.md!

 #### Inspired on Theo @t3.gg, made with love.